-Before transferring personal data overseas between companies, the terms pursuant to which such data is transferred and subsequently stored should be checked to ensure that the data transfer and storage will be carried out lawfully and in accordance with applicable data protection laws (eg, by way of binding corporate rules or data transfer agreements).
+Before transferring personal data overseas between companies, the terms and measures pursuant to which such data is transferred and subsequently stored should be checked to ensure that the data transfer and storage will be carried out lawfully and in accordance with applicable data protection laws (eg, by way of binding corporate rules or data transfer agreements, and protected by appropriate information security measures).
+Relevant notices relating to personal data (eg, privacy policies and related consents from individuals) may also need to be amended to reflect the new corporate structure and reissued.